norman/friendly_id/Guide.md

 ### Considerations

-This module is incompatible with the `:scoped` module.

 Because recording slug history requires creating additional database records, this module has an impact on the performance of the associated model's `create` method.